-The historical centre (centro storico) of Venice comprises the six districts (sestieri) of Cannaregio, Castello, San Marco, Dorsoduro, San Polo and Santa Croce.
-There are other small islands in the lagoon that are also part of the city along with the boroughs of Mestre-Carpenedo, Marghera, Chirignago-Zelarino and Favaro-Veneto on the mainland (terraferma).
+The historical centre (centro storico) comprises the six districts (sestieri) of Cannaregio, Castello, San Marco, Dorsoduro, San Polo and Santa Croce.
+There are many other small islands in the lagoon that are also part of the city as well as the boroughs of Mestre-Carpenedo, Marghera, Chirignago-Zelarino and Favaro-Veneto on the mainland (terraferma).

 - Family Friendly: Located south of central Venice, La Guidecca is a quieter, working class area offering an escape from the tourist throng.
-An hour away from Venice by train, the city of Treviso (home of Prosecco) has an airport, open spaces and an International School.
+It has open spaces, playgrounds and swimming pools.